 Want to Eradicate Discrimination in your Hiring Process?
-Video Interviews May Be the Answer.
+Video Hiring May Be the Answer.

 One of the most important roles Human Resources professionals have is to protect employees from discrimination.
 At no point in an employee’s journey is this responsibility more critical than during the hiring process.
 From the first email to the day a new hire steps through a company’s doors, every touch point along the way matters.